 - Starting with a flat surface, place the mounting adhesive on the board.

-NOTE: Do not use the steam option on your iron during this process!
+NOTE: Be careful not to use the iron directly on the photograph.
+Also do not use the steam option on your iron during this process.
 The moisture from the steam will ruin the adhesive and your photo.

 Pros: There is no chance of the photographs falling down or peeling off the mount board.